 Versatile vegetable soup

-Once you’ve made the tomato and onion base of this soup, you can add any vegetables you like.
-A mixture of root vegetables and green vegetables work well, added at different stages.
-You can even add leftover cooked vegetables or frozen vegetables.
+Once you’ve made the base of this vegetable soup, you can add anything you like.
+A mixture of root and green vegetables work well, added at different stages.
+You can even add leftover cooked or frozen vegetables.

 - 2 tbsp oil (any cooking oil will do)